aughey/rust_satellite/README.md

+# Rust Satellite

+Rust Satellite is a reimplementation of [Companion Satellite](https://bitfocus.io/companion-satellite) functionality, built using Rust.
+The aim is to provide a natively-compiled satellite application optimized for low-resource devices.

+The project originated from a weekend effort to integrate [Companion](https://bitfocus.io/companion) with a [Companion Satellite](https://bitfocus.io/companion-satellite) application on a Raspberry Pi Zero W. The Raspberry Pi Zero's compact form factor was chosen to enable a low-power, low-profile solution that could be powered via PoE (Power over Ethernet).

+# Capabilities

+As of now, only the Streamdeck series of devices are supported.

+## rust_satellite

+`rust_satellite ` is a fully-functional version of the satellite application that establishes a direct connection to the Companion app, using its existing ASCII protocol.

+## gateway

+`gateway` is designed to function alongside a `leaf` application.
+It serves as a middleman between the Companion app and low-resource `leaf` applications. gateway communicates with Companion using the ASCII protocol and forwards pre-formatted binary data to the leaf nodes.
+The objective is to offload resource-intensive tasks, like image processing, to a more capable host computer, thereby minimizing the resource needs of the end leaf nodes.

+## leaf

+`leaf` represents a leaf node connected to a `gateway` and the actual Streamdeck hardware.
+With minimal processing requirements, leaf is designed to operate even on basic embedded microcontrollers.

+# Academic

+While most users might find `rust_satellite` sufficient for their needs, the `gateway/leaf` architecture serves as an exploratory endeavor to push the boundaries of what's possible.
+One aim is to run a version of the leaf application on a Teensy 4.1 microcontroller.

+The academic objectives include:

+- Developing a leaf project using Rust's no-std feature, as described in the [Embedded rust book](https://docs.rust-embedded.org/book/intro/no-std.html)
+- Utilizing FFI (Foreign Function Interface) to leverage existing Ethernet and USB libraries for Arduino, as described in this [Blog](https://dev.to/kgrech/five-simple-steps-to-use-any-arduino-c-library-in-a-rust-project-1k78) and in repositories like [QNEthernet](https://github.com/ssilverman/QNEthernet) and [NativeEthernet](https://github.com/vjmuzik/NativeEthernet)
+- Employing the [smoltcp Rust IP stack](https://github.com/smoltcp-rs/smoltcp) for networking functionalities.

-# Rust-Satellite
+# Background

-This is intended to be a clone in functionality of the [Companion Satellite](https://github.com/bitfocus/companion-satellite) application that is intended to be compiled and run on low-profile computers such as the Raspberry Pi Zero.

-My intended use is a remote control for an X32 audio mixer.
-The desired use is to have a Stream Deck Plus sitting on the piano of the choir director and give them full control over the fader positions of each microphone in their chior.
-My goal is to run the satellite application on a Raspberry Pi Zero with a PoE hat so that the footprint is tiny.
-Ideally the PI is packaged inside the nook of the Stream Deck with a single cable to connect power and data.
-Alternate packaging might use a LiPo battery for power and be completely wireless.
+This project aims to clone the functionality of Companion Satellite for low-profile computing devices like the Raspberry Pi Zero.
+My intended application is as a remote control for an X32 audio mixer.
+The setup would allow a choir director to control microphone fader positions directly from a Stream Deck Plus located on a piano.
+The goal is to power the satellite application with a PoE-enabled Raspberry Pi Zero, ideally concealed within the Stream Deck's housing, connected by a single cable for power and data.
+Alternative setups might utilize a LiPo battery for a completely wireless solution.

-Currently the satellite application is written in NodeJS, and the makers do not recommend nor support it running on anything less than a Raspberry PI 4.
-I believe this is due to the heavy-weight overhead of node and the (possibly) lack of availability of the toolsets for the lower powered PI computers.
-However, I also believe the computer is adequetly powered and, if written in a compiled language like Rust, will be able to perform its function in a low-resource environment.
+The original satellite application is written in NodeJS and is not recommended for use on devices with less computing power than a Raspberry Pi 4.
+This limitation is likely due to NodeJS's resource-intensive nature and potentially limited toolset support for lower-end Raspberry Pi models.
+However, I believe that a Rust-based reimplementation could efficiently run on these low-resource devices.

 # Update (gateway configuration)